psychemedia/storytelling-notes/fire-bird-vassiissa.md

 "Whosoever goes on straight from this column, he shall have hunger and cold.
 Whosoever goes to the right, he shall have health and life, but his horse shall be slain.
 And whosoever goes to the left, he shall himself be slain, but his horse shall have life and be healthy."

 Ivan Tsarevich read this inscription, and he went to the right, bethinking himself, if his horse were to be slain, anyhow he would remain alive.
-So he went on one day, and a second and a third day, and suddenly a fierce grey Wolf met him and said: " All hail to thee, warrior!
+So he went on one day, and a second and a third day, and suddenly a fierce grey Wolf met him and said: "All hail to thee, warrior!
 Doughty of might, Ivan Tsarevich, hast thou read how it is written on the column that thy horse shall be slain?
 So why hast thou ridden this way?"
 And the Wolf, speaking these words, cleft the horse of the young Ivan Tsarevich in two and went far aside.

 Ivan Tsarevich wept bitterly for his horse, and he went on on foot.
-And he went one whole day and grew very, very tired; and when he wanted to sit down and to rest, suddenly the grey Wolf came up to him and said: " I have pity for you, Ivan Tsarevich, that you are tiring yourself going on foot.
+And he went one whole day and grew very, very tired; and when he wanted to sit down and to rest, suddenly the grey Wolf came up to him and said: "I have pity for you, Ivan Tsarevich, that you are tiring yourself going on foot.
 Come, sit on me — on the grey Wolf — and say whither I shall take you and wherefore."
-Ivan Tsarevich told the grey Wolf where he wanted to go, and the grey Wolf flew off with him swifter than any horse; and, in a short time, as it might be in a single night, he conducted Ivan Tsarevich to a stone wall, stopped, and said: " Now, Ivan Tsarevich, jump off me — off the grey Wolf — and go through this stone wall.
+Ivan Tsarevich told the grey Wolf where he wanted to go, and the grey Wolf flew off with him swifter than any horse; and, in a short time, as it might be in a single night, he conducted Ivan Tsarevich to a stone wall, stopped, and said: "Now, Ivan Tsarevich, jump off me — off the grey Wolf — and go through this stone wall.
 There is a garden behind the wall, and in that garden the Bird of Light is sitting in a golden cage.
 You must take the Bird of Light, but you must not touch the golden cage, or they will capture you at once."

 Ivan Tsarevich slipped through the stone wall into the garden, saw the Bird of Light in the golden cage, and was very pleased.
-He took the Bird out of the cage, and was going back, and then he thought and said to himself: " Why should I take the Bird of Light without the cage?
+He took the Bird out of the cage, and was going back, and then he thought and said to himself: "Why should I take the Bird of Light without the cage?
 Where shall I put it?"
 So he turned back, and as soon as ever he had taken the golden cage there was a clamour and a clangour in the garden as though there were ropes attached to the cage.
 All the watchmen woke up, ran up into the garden, seized Ivan Tsarevich with the Bird of Light, and took him to their Tsar, who was called Dolmat.

-Tsar Dolmat was very angry with Ivan Tsarevich, and shrieked in a wrathful tone: " Are you not ashamed of yourself, young man, to come stealing?
+Tsar Dolmat was very angry with Ivan Tsarevich, and shrieked in a wrathful tone: "Are you not ashamed of yourself, young man, to come stealing?
 Who are you — of what land?
 Who was your father?
 How do they call you on earth?"

-Ivan Tsarevich answered him: " I am the son of Tsar Vyslav Andronovich, and they call me Ivan Tsarevich.
+Ivan Tsarevich answered him: "I am the son of Tsar Vyslav Andronovich, and they call me Ivan Tsarevich.
 Your Bird of Light flew into the garden every night and stole the golden apples from the apple-tree my father loved, and for that reason my father sent me to seek the Bird of Light and to take it to him."

 "Oh, thou brave youth, Ivan Tsarevich!"
 Tsar Dolmat cried.
 I would certainly have given you the bird, but what did you do?
 If you had come to me, 1 should have given you the Bird of Light as an honour; but, now, would it be well, were I to send you into all kingdoms to proclaim how you came into my realm and dealt dishonourably?
 Now listen, Ivan Tsarevich.
 If you will do me this service, if you will go across thrice nine kingdoms into the thrice-tenth realm, and will there obtain me from Tsar Af ron the golden-maned horse, I will forgive your sin, and I will give you the Bird of Light, and will do you great honour."

 And Ivan Tsarevich became very sorrowful, and left Tsar Dolmat, found the grey Wolf, and told him of everything.

-Hail to thee, warrior, doughty of might!" the grey Wolf said to him. " Why did you not listen to my words?
+Hail to thee, warrior, doughty of might!" the grey Wolf said to him.
+"Why did you not listen to my words?
 Why did you take the golden cage?"

 "I am guilty," Ivan Tsarevich said to the Wolf.

-"Well, so be it," said the grey Wolf. " Sit on me — on the grey Wolf.
+"Well, so be it," said the grey Wolf.
+"Sit on me — on the grey Wolf.
 I will take you wherever you wish."

 Ivan Tsarevich sat on the grey Wolf's back, and the Wolf chased as fast as a dart and ran may-be far, may-be near, and at last he reached the kingdom of Tsar Afron at night-time; and when he had come to the whitestoned stables of the Tsar, the grey Wolf said to Ivan Tsarevich: "Get down, Ivan, go into the whitestoned stables, and take the golden-maned horse; only there hangs a golden bridle on the wall which you are not to touch, or it vv^ill go ill with you."